PaddlePaddle/Paddle/doc/design/build_system/README.md

    at many cloud file hosting, so users what to compile paddle by themselves can download this "vendor" package from a mirror site.

-#### Godep vs. Glide
+#### Choose A Suitable Tool

 As mentioned by @wangkuiyi, [Here](https://github.com/golang/go/wiki/PackageManagementTools) list dozens of Go package managers.
 We choose the tool using following principles:

 - Most "active" projects with more stars, more pull requests or commits
-- Commonly used project
+- Widely used project

-Then we shall choose between the most popular tools: Godep and Glide.
+After comparing all these projects, we shall choose between the most popular
+tools: Godep and Glide.

 Here's a brief comparison between Godep and Glide
 : https://github.com/Masterminds/glide/wiki/Go-Package-Manager-Comparison.
 There are